Hsterts/h-docs/content/sfinder/save minimals.md

 py sfinder-saves.py filter -w 'T,O' -p T,*! -bs
 ```

 The resulting minimals should be the following.
-If you double-check with cover, this set ,does max out the setup's potential 42.46% save <span class="mino">T</span> before filling in the rest of the missing cover with save <span class="mino">O</span>.
+If you double-check with cover, this set does max out the setup's potential 42.46% save <span class="mino">T</span> before filling in the rest of the missing cover with save <span class="mino">O</span>.
 <br>
 <div style="text-align: center">
 <figfumen clipboard="false" size=15>v115@9gBtywwhh0R4wwBtwwA8whg0R4glxwC8whg0ilwwD8?whD8JeAgWaA0CwKB2ngHBFbcRASEJEBQLaHBQecRAylAAA</figfumen>